JanMaa/chatbot-real-estate-property-viewing/README.md

 # 🏡 Real Estate Property Viewing Automation Bot

 This project is a **Real Estate Chatbot** built using **Botpress**, designed to help users search for properties, schedule property viewings, and get answers to real estate-related questions.

+This chatbot helps simplify the real estate process by allowing users to:

+- 🔍 **Search Properties** – Browse available listings based on user needs.
+- 📅 **Schedule Property Viewings** – Book appointments easily by providing contact details and preferred dates.
+- ❓ **Ask Real Estate Questions** – Get quick answers to general property-related queries.

+## 🌟 How It Works
+1. User starts a conversation.
+2. Chooses whether to **search properties**, **book a viewing**, or **ask a question**.
+3. The bot guides the user through the process, displays results, and collects booking details.
+4. Viewing requests are automatically logged into Google Sheets for easy tracking.

 ## 🚀 Features